-Graduates who wish to continue their education will find that a number of BC institutions will recognize their courses for block transfer credit.
-The opportunity to continue into a degree program in child and youth care is available.
+Graduates who wish to continue their education may enter the North Island College Early Childhood Care and Education Diploma Program, or may choose to transfer their certificate credentials to a program at another post-secondary institution.
+Many institutions will recognize the ECCE certificate program for block transfer credit.
+The opportunity to continue into a degree program in child and youth care is also available.
 Graduates should contact a Student Advisor at their university of choice for information regarding admission and transfer credit.